 Putting together a LEGO set is a form of therapy.
 It’s less expensive than seeing a shrink unless we’re talking Millenium Falcon-sized price tags.

-LEGO instructions are simple.
-No words are necessary.
-One piece fits into the other until the project is complete.
+One LEGO piece fits into the other until the project is complete.

 If you’ve never lost yourself in a 1000-piece set, I highly recommend the temporary distraction.